 Is an electric car worth it?

-Before switching from fuel to electric, it’s best to conduct your own research and consider your personal circumstances.
+Before switching from fuel to electric, it’s best to conduct your own research and consider your personal circumstances, as there’s a plenty of pros and cons to owning an electric vehicle.
 Factors like the make, model, battery size, range, electricity charging costs, car servicing expenses, and the amount of EV charging stations near you, should all be weighed up.
 The good news is that electric vehicles are firmly on the radar in Australia, with future investment in technology constantly rolling out, meaning the costs of owning an EV could become much lower.

 Given the rising cost of fuel, investing in an electric car may pay off down the track.
 Though, it’s not only fuel prices that can change overnight, it’s also energy prices.
 With this in mind, ensuring you’re getting maximum value on your energy plan could be the difference in big savings, whether you own an electric car or not.